wp-plugins/rootspersona/readme.txt

 1. 1st half of main Persona page
 2. 2nd half of main Persona page
-3. page for upoading a GEDCOM file
+3. Page for uploading a GEDCOM file
-4. page for adding pages after a GEDCOM upload
+4. Page for adding pages after a GEDCOM upload
-5. page for editting a Persona page
+5. Page for editing a Persona page

 == Changelog ==

 = 1.0.1 =
 * First release.

+= 1.0.2 =
+* fixed directory issue that caused [function.require-once]: failed to open stream error

 == Upgrade Notice ==

 = 1.0.1 =
+Initial Version

+= 1.0.2 =
+Previous version had a directory problem - did not realize that Wordpress site would not be case sensitve when distributing plugins.
+I have fixed this.